FOREX-Dollar rebounds from three-week low after Bernanke remarks

 "The fact that the Fed seems likely to taper stimulus this year should generally see the dollar hold an edge against its rivals.
 But the dollar would be susceptible to any downside surprises to data," said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.

-Sterling bucked the trend and gained on the greenback.
-It reached a two-week high of $1.5270 after minutes from the Bank of England's latest meeting surprised markets by showing all nine MPC members had voted against expanding the bank's bond-buying program.
-At that level, sterling ran into resistance around the 100-day moving average and slipped to $1.5215, still up 0.4 percent on the day.
+Sterling, meanwhile, rallied to a two-week high of $1.5270, after minutes from the Bank of England meeting surprised markets when it showed all nine MPC members had voted against expanding its bond-buying program.
+It was last up 0.1 percent at $1.5177.

-This wrong-footed investors who had built large bets against sterling in recent weeks expecting further signals of policy easing.
+This wrong-footed investors who had built large bets against sterling in recent weeks expecting further signals on policy easing.

-The Canadian dollar fell after the Bank of Canada said it will hold its benchmark interest rate steady at 1 percent, while the economy remains fragile and inflation stays low.
-The U.S. currency last traded up 0.4 percent at C$1.0416.
+The Canadian dollar fell after the Bank of Canada said it will hold its benchmark interest rate steady at 1 percent while the economy remains fragile and inflation stays low.
+The U.S. currency last traded up 0.5 percent at C$1.0423.

 SINGAPORE, March 6 (IFR) - India's Bollywood film industry is set to premiere in the US dollar bond market as one of the country's biggest distributors prepares its debut high-yield offering.